matthewbradley22/CarT_2025/README.md

 most other scripts.

 1. <em>donor_analysis.R</em>: This script shows how data was originally read in and processed, including donor labelling from vireo output and doublet labeling.
+Can also make Fig. 1 UMAPs by plotting deseqDat object loaded in here.

 2. <em>Split_donor_analysis.R</em>: The beginning of this script loads in the xgboost classifier used for ML labelling and labels CD4 and CD8 cells.
 To see the xgboost model creation look at <em>CD4CD8_classifier-copy.R</em>.
 May combine